bestokes/analog-led-control/README.md

 * put the index.html into your DocumentRoot
 * download jquery into /js/ in your DocumentRoot
 * the buttons came from here http://unicorn-ui.com/buttons/builder/ - put the buttons.css into /css/ in DocumentRoot

+# Furthermore

+I would suggest you limit access to the webpage if your webserver is Internet facing.